pentaho/pentaho-platform-plugin-common-ui/docs/platform/web-project.md

 `target` folder located in the folder of the corresponding module.

 For the example given above, after building and if all went well, the `impl/target` folder will contain a JAR file that corresponds to your bundle.
-If you would like to check its content simply unzip it.
+If you would like to check its content, simply unzip it.

 Likewise, The KAR file will be located at `assemblies/target` and you can check that your feature file, bundle and bundle dependencies are zipped within it.